biosharp18/Worm-Kymograph/README.md

 <img width="425" alt="image" src="https://user-images.githubusercontent.com/30483987/192910031-055c2b35-1328-4c10-aabf-fd4bf8c64905.png">

 The pixel intensity is integrated along the line normal to the centreline, to generate a food intensity waveform, which represents the food distribution along the worm.
+Sub pixel intensity values are interpolated with billinear interpolation and we use a block diagonal matrix to concurrently do the interpolation and integration.

 <img width="362" alt="image" src="https://user-images.githubusercontent.com/30483987/192910441-5de38ad2-6d12-4ff5-9181-c498865f8d26.png">